imsky/pull-review/README.md

 #### max_lines_per_reviewer

 Maximum number of lines changed across added and modified files per reviewer.
 If the number of lines is over this limit, more reviewers will be assigned up to the [maximum number of reviewers](#max_reviewers).
-If both `max_files_per_reviewer` and `max_lines_per_reviewer` are defined, the assignment with the fewest reviewers will be used.
+If `max_files_per_reviewer` and `max_lines_per_reviewer` are set, the assignment with the fewest reviewers will be used.
 Set to 0 for no maximum.

 Default: 0